acrolinx/platform-api/README.md

 * default access tokens that you get by signing in to Acrolinx
 * API tokens.

 Access tokens normally have a lifetime of 30 days.
-After that, they have to be renewed.
+After that, you have to renew them.

 API tokens have a lifespan of 4 years.